Jump to section:

-The Contract & Research Support Program (CRSP) has a working relationship with Sponsored Projects & Contracting Services (SPCS) to ensure that university, sponsor, and government rules and regulations are followed.
-The Contract & Research Support Program negotiates and/or signs the agreements that Sponsored Projects & Contracting Services administers.
+Contracting Services along with the other areas of Sponsored Projects & Contracting Services (SPCS) work to ensure that university, sponsor, and government rules and regulations are followed.
+The Contracting Services negotiates and/or signs the agreements that Sponsored Projects & Contracting Services administers.

-Include CRSP in the process as early as possible so terms can be pre-negotiated.
-Investigators are encouraged to forward draft agreements, especially those with non-standard terms, to CRSP at the earliest possible stage.
+Include Contracting Services in the process as early as possible so terms can be pre-negotiated.
+Investigators are encouraged to forward draft agreements, especially those with non-standard terms, to Contracting Services at the earliest possible stage.
 Draft agreements may be forwarded directly to CRS-ORD@email.arizona.edu, independent of the proposal routing process.

 Please send only modifiable Word versions of agreements for review.
-Do not send PDFs, locked documents, or hard copies as Contract & Research Support will not review these and this will add to the time it takes to negotiate and sign an agreement.
+Do not send PDFs, locked documents, or hard copies as Contracting Services will not review these and this will add to the time it takes to negotiate and sign an agreement.

-If you send the draft agreement to Sponsored Projects & Contracting Services (SPCS), attached to the Proposal Routing Sheet, clearly indicate that the draft agreement should be forwarded to the Contracting & Research Support Program (CRSP).
+If you send the draft agreement to Sponsored Projects & Contracting Services (SPCS), attached to the Proposal Routing Sheet, clearly indicate that the draft agreement should be forwarded to the Contracting Services.
 Otherwise, the draft agreement will be filed with the proposal.

 Once the agreement is received by SPCS it is matched to the appropriate proposal file.
 A negotiation log record is created in the UAccess Research database to track the status of the award document.

 If no proposal has been routed through SPCS, then the faculty or staff member will be contacted to route the appropriate proposal documents through SPCS.
 A contract or agreement for sponsored project activity will not be negotiated until the proper paperwork has been routed.